 Private Water Mains services are those water supply pipeline extensions which have been built by customers in the past.
 They usually do not meet Yarra Valley Water's water reticulation pipe standard and as they are private services, they are the responsibility of the property owners that they service.

 Sewer main responsibilities

 Each property that receives a sewer service from Yarra Valley Water has a connection to the sewer main.

-The connection to the property comprises of a house connection branch and house connection drain.
-The house connection branch and house connection drain is connected by a fitting known as an Inspection Opening (which is sometimes referred to as a 27A).
+The connection to the property comprises of a sewer connection point and house connection drain.
+The sewer connection point and house connection drain is connected by a fitting known as an Inspection Opening (which is sometimes referred to as a 27A).
 This Inspection Opening may be at surface level or below ground.

 Yarra Valley Water’s responsibility of the sewer connection point is dependent on the location of the sewer main and the first Inspection Opening (I.O), which may be above or below ground.
 Yarra Valley Water and property owner responsibilities for the sewer connection points are outlined below.

 Stand-alone residence (sewer main inside the property)